 Designed by Rachel Brockman

 Pick two colors that sing to you and settle in for a relaxing knit.
-The colorwork is an easy to memorize slip stitch pattern, so only one color is used at a time.
+The colorwork is an easy to memorize slip stitch pattern, with only one color used at a time.
 A band of solid color gives a visual break in the dotted slipped stitches.
-This solid color also presents at the border for a lace edging that resembles the leaves of an oak tree, particularly with a good blocking.
+This solid color also presents at the border, for a lace edging that resembles the leaves of an oak tree, particularly with a good blocking.

 Depth in Center: 20"

 Universal Yarn Bella Cash (60% fine merino superwash, 30% nylon, 10% cashmere; 50g/230 yds)

 Needles: US Size 4 (3.5 mm) 40" circular or size needed to obtain gauge

 22 sts x 30 rows = 4" in Grain patt

 This shawl is knit from the top down beginning with a garter tab cast-on.
 Four stitches are increased every Right Side row until the final section, in which only two stitches are increased every Right Side row.
 We recommend the suspended bind-off method to ensure the edge is elastic.

 Blue Oak Shawl is available as part of e-book Small Pleasures, and as an individual pattern through Ravelry.